 See related article, pp 185–191

 Ang-(1–7) induces vasodilatory, anti-inflammatory, antifibrotic, antiangiogenic, and antihypertensive effects by binding to its G-protein–coupled MasR.
-Ang-(1–7) also improves glucose and lipid homeostasis.2 These …
+Ang-(1–7) also improves glucose and lipid homeostasis.2 These actions of …